mesafoundation/mesa/src/README.md

 Mesa was written to provide a robust solution to this.
 Modeled after Discord's WebSockets, Mesa was first utilised in `@cryb/api`.
 After a while we wanted to expand our microservices utilising the robust WebSocket solution we had instilled in `@cryb/api`.
 Thus, Mesa was born.

-In a nutshell, Mesa provides a simple wrapper that provides support for pub/sub, authentication, heartbeats and more.
+In a nutshell, Mesa provides a simple wrapper that provides support for pub/sub, authentication, heartbeats and more

 ### Features
 * Heartbeat support